 1. Buy less:

-First and foremost, the goal is to simply buy less.
+First and foremost, the number one way to keep plastic waste out of the landfill is to simply buy less.
 We buy A LOT of things we don’t need.
 By buying less, we can drastically reduce our consumption of plastic.

 That’s less plastic in the world, and money in your pocket.